‘Teen Mom 2’ Kailyn Lowry Reportedly Refusing To Film New Season After Being ‘Betrayed’ By Producers

 Lowry hasn’t said when she will return filming for the new season of Teen Mom 2 or whether or not her time on the show is officially over.
 The only thing that is certain is that Lowry and Marroquin will not be getting back together anytime soon.

 According to The Hollywood Gossip, Lowry announced the divorce back in May.
 Marroquin, however, wasn’t sure about getting a divorce until a month after Lowry made the announcement.
-Part of Marroquin’s hesitancy was because he was deployed overseas when the split when down.
+Part of Marroquin’s hesitancy was because he was deployed overseas when the split went down.

 Of course, the couple eventually decided a divorce was in their best interest and have officially cut ties.
-OK Magazine reports that Lowry is now a single mom and relies heavily on her friends to help raise her two sons.
+OK! magazine reports that Lowry is now a single mom and relies heavily on her friends to help raise her two sons.
 In a special bonus clip, one of Lowry’s friends helped her clean up after her dog had an accident in the house.

 “What would you do without its Kail?” her friend asked.
 “I don’t know, I was thinking the same thing!” she replied.